Learning Photography From a $90.3 Million Painting

 Rule of Thirds

 The man in the pink coat is placed at the rightmost third of the image.
-By placing him in this third, we know that he is the primary subject in this photograph.
+By placing him in this third with the rule of thirds, we know that he is the primary subject in this photograph.
 Indeed, the title Portrait of an “Artist” reinforces the same.

 Triangles and Leading Lines